 Let’s consider the dataset shown in the B4:E26 cells.
 Here, the dataset is divided into two parts.
-Now, the first portion is the PC Shipment Tracker which shows the Product names, the Delivery Date, Deadline, and delivery Status respectively.
+Now, the first portion is the PC Shipment Tracker which shows the Product names, the Delivery Date, the Deadline, and the delivery Status respectively.
 Next, the second portion consists of the Appliance Shipment Tracker as shown below.
 So, without further delay, let’s see the methods one by one.

-We have used Microsoft Excel 365 version here, you can use any other versions according to your convenience.
+We have used the Microsoft Excel 365 version here, you can use any other version according to your convenience.

-Method-1: Using CONCATENATE Function
+Method-1: Using CONCATENATE Function for Page Number in Excel

 If you’re in a hurry and have to insert page numbers in a handful of pages then our first method may come in handy.
 Here, we’ll utilize the CONCATENATE function to merge the numbers and the text strings.
 So, let’s see the process in detail.